udithdoddapaneni/FacePass/ReadMe.md

 3. Download the models from the links given in refs.txt and add them in models
 4. To run the program: python3 FacePass.py

+## Additional Instruction:
+When taking images to store in database please remove your glasses.
+Similarly when unlocking the facelock remove your glasses

 ## Future work:
 1. Make a better database or use existing ones like FAISS